Def Leppard’s debut album On Through The Night was released on March 14, 1980.

 You can read the Def Leppard Report’s detailed ranking for ALL of On Through The Night‘s songs here.

 Hello America, We’re Def Leppard!

-And who can forget “Hello America,” a song which conveniently served the purpose of introducing the band (and their music) to American audiences?
+And who can forget “Hello America,” a song which conveniently served the purpose of introducing the band (and their brand of “New Wave of Heavy Metal” music) to American audiences?

-Joe Elliott described the origins of “Hello America” to Rolling Stone:
+Joe Elliott harkened back to the origins of “Hello America” to Rolling Stone: